miscelleanous-projs/functional-sieve/docs/README.md

-# Prime Sieves using functional programming in D
+# Prime Sieves using Lambda & Functional Programming in D

 ## Version 1